 - In Windows XP, open Start menu and browse to All Programs, Accessories, System Tools.
 Click System Restore.

-- In Windows Vista and 7, open Start menu and type "system restore" into Search box.
+- In Windows Vista and 7, open Start menu and type "system restore" into the Search box.
 Then click System Restore in search results.

 If System Restore detects a previously restored state, you have an option to undo it.